TECS-TheelectronicsclubatSASTRA/Fingerprint_Based_Secure_SD_Card_Access_System_using_Microcontroller/README.md

 2. Install the required libraries listed above.
 3. Wire the hardware as described in the circuit diagram.
 4. Upload the sketch.
 On first boot, the system will erase all fingerprint templates and prompt for BOSS enrollment — follow the on-screen instructions.
+5.
+## Notes / Known Limitations

+* On every reboot, `/database.txt` is fully overwritten and **all fingerprint templates are wiped**, requiring BOSS re-enrollment.
+This is by design for the current prototype and should be revisited before any persistent/production use.
+* The database currently holds 20 fixed records (car models); Slot 1 is reserved for BOSS and never maps to a record.

+## Future Work

+* **Persistent storage:** Move away from wipe-on-boot behavior — persist fingerprint template metadata and the `nextID` counter in EEPROM/NVS (or a flag file on the SD card) so the system retains enrolled users across power cycles.
+* **Real user records:** Replace the placeholder car-model database with actual user-relevant data (e.g., name, access level, timestamp log) mapped to each fingerprint slot.
+* **Access logging:** Log every scan attempt (granted/denied/unknown) with a timestamp to the SD card for an auditable access history.
+* **Fallback authentication:** Add a PIN/password fallback (e.g., via keypad) for cases where the fingerprint sensor fails to read.
+* **Slot management:** Add a BOSS-only "delete user" flow so revoking access doesn't require a full system wipe.
+* **Scalability:** Test and document behavior as the number of enrolled users approaches the sensor's template capacity.

+## License

+For academic/project use only.
+No formal license has been applied yet — contact the team before reuse or distribution.